isomerpages/govtech-gobusiness-main/pages/ipgrow/everedge-global.md

 With more than 2,500 successful engagements globally, EverEdge brings a proven track record of helping clients realize the full potential of their intangible asset portfolios.
 We maintain a strong regional presence with offices in Singapore, New Zealand, and Australia, supporting clients across Asia-Pacific and beyond.

 EverEdge is part of Meyzer Group, a global leader in strategy and corporate advisory, known for its innovative approach to helping businesses leverage their assets to drive growth and maximise value.
-With a diverse portfolio of services, Meyzer Group enhances EverEdge's ability to provide comprehensive, end-to-end solutions for clients
+With a diverse portfolio of services, Meyzer Group enhances EverEdge�s ability to provide comprehensive, end-to-end solutions for clients

 <b>Year established in Singapore:</b> 2017